ibm-cloud-docs/databases-for-elasticsearch/howto-esee-upgrade.md

 ## Getting Productive
 {: #esmigration-get-productive}

 Before you migrate your data, install [Terraform](https://www.terraform.io/){: external} to codify and deploy necessary infrastructure.

-## Taking and restoring snapshots
+You also need an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration).

+## Step 1: Obtain an API key to deploy infrastructure to your account
-{: #esmigration-take-restore-snapshots}
+{: #esmigration-obtain-api-key}

+Follow [these steps](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key) to create an {{site.data.keyword.cloud_notm}} API key that enables Terraform to provision infrastructure into your account.
+You can create up to 20 API keys.

+For security reasons, the API key is only available to be copied or downloaded at the time of creation.
+If the API key is lost, you must create a new API key.{: .important}

-### Step 1: Clone the Elasticsearch Snapshot/Restore GitHub Repository
+## Step 2: Clone the Elasticsearch Snapshot/Restore GitHub Repository
 {: #esmigration-clone-project}

 Clone the [Elasticsearch Snapshot/Restore GitHub Repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore){: external} to your local machine.